DamLabResources/crseek/docs/index.rst

 Feedback
 ========

-If you have any suggestions or questions about **CRISPRTree** feel free to email me at judowill@gmail.com.
+If you have any suggestions or questions about **crseek** feel free to email me at judowill@gmail.com.

-If you encounter any errors or problems with **CRISPRTree**, please let me know!
+If you encounter any errors or problems with **crseek**, please let me know!
-Open an Issue at the GitHub http://github.com/judowill/crisprtree main repository.
+Open an Issue at the GitHub http://github.com/judowill/crseek main repository.